-Small Change makes Cancer Vaccine More Effective in Animal Tests
+Small Change Makes Cancer Vaccine More Effective in Animal Tests

 PHILADELPHIA – Jefferson researchers developing a cancer vaccine to prevent recurrences of gastric, pancreatic, esophageal and colon cancers have added a component that would make the vaccine more effective.
 The change makes the vaccine less prone to being cleared by the immune system before it can generate immunity against the tumor components.
 The preclinical studies pave the way for a phase II clinical trial opening to patients this fall.